Anglo-Nepalese War: The Treaty of Sugauli

-Bhimsen Thapa's troops, right, at Segauli, 1816, with India Pattern Brown Bess muskets and chupi bayonets.
+Nepalese troops (right) and British E.I.C. troops (left) at Sugauli, 1816.

 The Treaty of Sugauli 4 March 1816.
 It suited Ochterlony to bring the campaign to a speedy conclusion because of the approach of the dreaded aul-fever season but also because a number of his European troops were suffering from dysentery.

 The Treaty of Sugauli was ratified on 4 March 1816.
 As per the treaty, Nepal lost all Sikkim (including Darjeeling), the territories of Kumaon and Garhwal and Western Terai.
-The Mechi River became the new eastern border and the Mahakali river the western boundary of the kingdom.
+The Mechi River became the new eastern border and the Mahakali River the western boundary of the kingdom.
 The British East India Company would pay 200,000 rupees annually to compensate for the loss of income from the Terai region.
 The British set up a Resident.
 The fear of having a British Resident in Kathmandu ultimately proved to be unfounded, as the rulers of Nepal managed to isolate the Resident to such an extent as to be in virtual house arrest.

 The Terai lands, however, proved difficult for the British to govern and some of them were returned to the kingdom later in 1816 and the annual payments accordingly abolished.
 However even after the conclusion of the Anglo-Nepalese War, the border issue between the two states was not yet settled.
 The boundary between Nepal and Oudh was not finally adjusted until 1830; and that between Nepal and the British territories remained as a matter of discussion between the two Governments for several years later.